-- Fader/Balance selection button
+- 6 Fader/Balance selection button

-- 7 Power switch, Volume control, Bass/Treble control and Fader/Balance control dial
+- Power switch, Volume control, Bass/Treble control and Fader/Balance control dial

 - 8 Bass/Treble selection button

-▼ Power switch and volume/bass/treble/fader/balance control (PWR/VOL)
+Power switch and volume/bass/treble/fader/balance control (PWR/VOL)

-The dial \mathcal{T} is used for both power (ON/OFF) and volume control.
+The dial $\widehat{\mathcal{T}}$ is used for both power (ON/OFF) and volume control.
 The radio is turned ON and OFF by pushing the dial and the volume is controlled by turning the dial.

-This dial is used for bass/treble controls when the "BAS/TRE" button (8) is in the depressed position.
-It is also used for fader/balance controls when the "BAL/FAD" button 6 is in the depressed position.
+This dial is used for bass/treble controls when the "BAS/TRE" button ® is in the depressed position.
+It is also used for fader/balance con-

-Display Control mode НВ5036ВА Turn counterclockwise Turn clockwise BAS Bass control For less bass For more bass TRE Treble control For less treble For more treble BAL Balance control To increase left speaker volume and decrease right speaker volume To increase right speaker volume and decrease left speaker volume FAd Fader control To increase rear speaker volume and decrease front speaker volume To increase front speaker volume and decrease rear speaker volume VOL Volume control For less volume For more volume
+Display Control mode HB5036BA Turn counterclockwise Turn clockwise BAS Bass control For less bass For more bass TRE Treble control For less treble For more treble BAL Balance control To increase left speaker volume and decrease right speaker volume To increase right speaker volume and decrease left speaker volume FAd Fader control To increase rear speaker volume and decrease front speaker volume To increase front speaker volume and decrease rear speaker volume trols when the "BAL/FAD" button ® is in the depressed position.